 Whatever you use, the trick is to find the right diameter so that the makeshift stop will block the light and only allow the oblique rays to illuminate the specimen.

 A dark field microscope is ideal for viewing objects that are unstained, transparent and absorb little or no light.

 These specimens often have similar refractive indices as their surroundings, making them hard to distinguish with other illumination techniques.

-You can use dark field to study marine organisms such as algae and plankton, diatoms, insects, fibers, hairs, yeast and protozoa as well as some minerals and crystals, thin polymers and some ceramics.
+You can use dark field to study marine organisms such as algae, plankton, diatoms, insects, fibers, hairs, yeast and protozoa as well as some minerals and crystals, thin polymers and some ceramics.

 You can also use dark field in the research of live bacterium, as well as mounted cells and tissues.

 It is more useful in examining external details, such as outlines, edges, grain boundaries and surface defects than internal structure.